Differentially private inference via noisy optimization: Randomized M-estimators via noisy gradient descent

 \subsubsection{Clipping and logistic regression}

-Applying noisy gradient descent to optimize an objective function with bounded gradients is an alternative to explicitly clipping the gradient values so as to achieve finite global sensitivity.
-One motivation for avoiding such clipping is that the resulting estimators may fail to be consistent.
-To fix ideas, suppose $x_1,\dots,x_n\in\mathcal{X}\subseteq\mathbb{R}^m$ are i.i.d.\ according to $F_{\theta_0}$.
-If one seeks to compute a differentially private maximum likelihood estimator via clipped gradients, one will in fact be computing a differentially private counterpart of the clipped maximum likelihood estimator $ \tilde\theta=T(F_n)$ defined as the solution to the equation

-where $f(\cdot;\theta_0)$ is the density function of the model and $h_c(z)=z\min\left\{1,\frac{c}{\|z\|_2}\right\}$ is the multivariate Huber function \cite[p.239]{hampeletal1986}.
-While clipping guarantees a bounded sensitivity of the estimating equations, the clipped maximum likelihood estimator is in general not consistent, since the estimating equations are in general not unbiased, i.e., $\mathbb{E}_{F_{\theta_0}}[h_c\left(\nabla\log f(x_i;T(F_{\theta_0}))\right)]\neq 0$.
+Applying noisy gradient descent to optimize an objective function with bounded gradients is an alternative to explicitly clipping gradients to achieve finite global sensitivity.
+One motivation for avoiding clipping is that the resulting estimators may fail to be consistent: Suppose $x_1,\dots,x_n\in\mathcal{X}\subseteq\mathbb{R}^m$ are i.i.d.\ according to $F_{\theta_0}$.
+If one seeks a differentially private maximum likelihood estimator via clipped gradients, one will in fact be computing a differentially private counterpart of the clipped maximum likelihood estimator $ \tilde\theta=T(F_n)$ defined as the solution to the equation $\frac{1}{n}\sum_{i=1}^nh_c\left(\nabla\log f(x_i;\tilde\theta)\right)=0$, where $f(\cdot;\theta_0)$ is the density function and $h_c(z)=z\min\left\{1,\frac{c}{\|z\|_2}\right\}$ is the multivariate Huber function \cite[p.239]{hampeletal1986}.
+As \cite{songetal2021} demonstrate in the case of generalized linear models, this clipped estimator can be characterized as the minimizer of a Huberized version of the original loss function.
+However, while clipping guarantees a bounded sensitivity of the estimating equations, the clipped maximum likelihood estimator is in general not consistent, since the estimating equations are in general not unbiased, i.e., $\mathbb{E}_{F_{\theta_0}}[h_c\left(\nabla\log f(x_i;T(F_{\theta_0}))\right)]\neq 0$.
 Hence, even though gradient clipping is a common suggestion in the differential privacy literature, it is not the most appealing from a statistical viewpoint.

 We note that in a classical linear regression setting with squared loss and symmetric errors about zero, clipping does not lead to inconsistent estimators.
 However, we do encounter this issue when estimating the parameters of a logistic regression model (with the cross-entropy loss).
-For example, we compare the performance of our proposed noisy gradient descent algorithm (insert reference) on simulated data from a linear regression model and a logistic regression model, using either Mallows weights (as in \eqref{EqnLinearLoss}) or gradient clipping.
+For example, we compare the performance of our proposed noisy gradient descent algorithm \eqref{eq:NGD} on simulated data from a linear regression model and a logistic regression model, using either Mallows weights (as in equation~\eqref{EqnLinearLoss}) or gradient clipping.